c-rubio/gpa-calculator/README.md

   <p align="left">
 The GPA calculator can consider for various GPA types, including the transcript GPA, honors GPA, and major GPA.
 Grade policies are based upon NC A&T policies.

-Code standardization is observed (PEP8), as well as modular programming.
-Object-Oriented Programming is implemented with the dataclass "Course" that stores course data.
-The dictionary data structure is used to store instances of courses.
+Modular and Object-Oriented Programming is implemented with the dataclass "Course" that stores course data.
+The dictionary data structure is used to store course information and allows writing to .csv with the DictWriter method.

   </p>
 </div>